Expert Analysis of Hedge Fund Investment App

 This might sound a bit complicated, but actually it’s quite simple.
-Titan is investing a portion of your money in 20 U.S.-listed stocks.
+Your Titan fund investment invests a portion of your money in 20 U.S.-listed stocks, within each strtegy.
 The remainder is invested in an investment that aims to cushion the blow if or when the stock market falls.

-The 1.0% management fee is on the high end of the robo-advisory spectrum.
-However, Titan aims to outperform other robo-advisors net of its fee.
-It also keeps its investors informed and engaged through regular research and updates.
-Also, the generous Titan referral promotion softens the fee substantially.
+The 1.0% management fee is on the high end of the robo-advisory spectrum yet much lower than typical hedge funds.
+The generous Titan referral promotion softens the fee substantially.

 Titan Invest Promotion